JoviDeCroock/blog-portfolio/content/blog/hooked-form/index.md

 Since this essentially is a hooks-form api I opted to make all `Field` components performant since if the user would want to de-opt, the user could just use the `useField` function which essentially returns the same things but without the optimizations.

+# Future

+At the point of writing this I've got a three day holiday coming up where I plan to fully test this idea, along with finishing up a side project and finally finishing my graphql-caching project.

+So there's a chanche this post might get a small follow up about some caveats I did not think about with the approach I took.

 # Concluding

 I hope I shed some light on the thoughts behind how I make decisions and as to why I wanted to do this.
 I hope you